JustHelixia/mkdocs/docs/obsidian.md

 ## Environment variables
 If you are as new as me to Docker then you might notice some values which are unknow to you.
 Below I will describe these variables.
+- **CUSTOM_USER + PASSWORD** - Set an user and password if you would like to use your own username and password.
 - **security_opt: - seccomp: unconfined** - If you are running on an older host system you need to enable this option to run modern GUI apps properly.
 I have set this option just in case although I run a modern mini-PC.
 - **volumes:** - Remember that value to setup syncing.
 - **devices: - /dev/dri:/dev/dri** - This will enable DRI3 GPU acceleration.
 Intel, AMD and Nvidia GPUs are supported.